ans-group/docs.ukfast.co.uk/source/security/ddos/http_req_resp_headers.md

 # DDoSX® HTTP Request and Response Headers

-Documentation of HTTP request and response headers DDoSX® will add to proxied requests.
+Documentation of HTTP request and response headers DDoSX® will add to your requests.

 ## Request: